burlachenkok/exploring-python3/python_details.md

 a=1;b=2;
 ```

-For more precise definition see: https://docs.python.org/2/reference/simple_stmts.html
+For a more precise definition see: https://docs.python.org/2/reference/simple_stmts.html

 ## Compound Statements